 - The Spiritual Gift of prophecy

 The prophecies in the Bible are judged and are true.
 The difficulty comes in interpreting them accurately.
 This topic will be addressed at a later date.
 Suffice to say, God isn’t done with prophecy.

 Just because someone gives many prophecies that come true, it doesn’t necessarily mean they are a prophet.Any member of the church may operate in the gift of prophecy, but a prophet is a calling from God.
 Did the person have a meeting with God where He said, “You are my prophet?”
-Or has the person been labeled a prophet because they are operating in the gift of prophecy as noted above.
+Or has the person been labelled a prophet because he/she is operating in the gift of prophecy as noted above.

 I wish you could all speak in tongues, but even more I wish you could all prophesy.
 (1 Corinthians 14:4 NLT)This chapter in Corinthians speaks about edifying or building up the Body of Christ.
 This is what a prophecy should do.
 It is one of the nine gifts of the Spirit: